Digitalphenom/todo_app/README.txt

-A basic Todo app from Launch School RB175
+A basic Todo app tutorial using Sinatra from Launch School's RB175 course